ryanpcmcquen/react-habitat-poc/README.md

-This demo demonstrates a very basic React & React Habitat architecture.
+React, Redux, and React Habitat demo.

-## How to play?
+## How do I play?

-Copy this folder to your local machine.

 ```
-$ npm install
+npm i
-$ npm start
+npm start
 ```

-Visit http://localhost:8080/ in your browser
+Visit http://localhost:8080/ in your browser.